DALL-E 3 Review 2026: Retired May 12 — Replaced by GPT Image 2 (Alternatives Inside)

 Is DALL-E Worth It for Small Business Owners?

 Verdict: Decent value — but only as part of ChatGPT Plus.
-If you run a small business and already use ChatGPT for writing emails, drafting proposals, or brainstorming, the bundled image generation is a nice bonus.
+If you run a small business and already use ChatGPT for writing emails, drafting proposals, or brainstorming, the bundled image generation (now GPT Image 2) is a nice bonus.
 Generate product mockups, social posts, or presentation visuals without paying for a separate tool.
 The commercial rights mean you can use everything in your business without worrying about licensing.
-But don’t subscribe just for images — Microsoft Copilot offers free DALL-E 3 access, and Canva’s free tier includes AI image generation with a full design editor.
+But don’t subscribe just for images — Microsoft Copilot offers free AI image generation, and Canva’s free tier includes AI image generation with a full design editor.

 Frequently Asked Questions

-Can I still use DALL-E 3 for free?
+Can I still use OpenAI’s image generation for free?

 Yes, through two routes.
-First, ChatGPT’s free tier includes limited image generation (around 15 images per month) — though this now uses GPT Image 1.5 rather than DALL-E 3 specifically.
-Second, Microsoft Copilot offers free image generation powered by DALL-E 3 (up to 25 images per day).
-Copilot is the better free option if you want more daily generations.
-For unlimited access, ChatGPT Plus at $20/month is the cheapest paid route.
+First, ChatGPT’s free tier includes limited daily image generation — now powered by GPT Image 2, not DALL-E 3.
+Second, Microsoft Copilot offers free AI image generation powered by OpenAI’s GPT Image 1.5 model, with roughly 15 fast “boosts” per week and slower unlimited generation after that.
+Copilot is the better free option if you want more volume.
+For higher limits, ChatGPT Plus at $20/month is the cheapest paid route.

-For most use cases, no. Midjourney produces higher-quality images with more artistic control, better resolution, and greater stylistic range.
-Where DALL-E 3 has an edge is prompt understanding — thanks to GPT-4 integration, you can describe scenes in natural language without learning prompt engineering syntax.
-DALL-E 3 is also more convenient if you’re already paying for ChatGPT Plus, since it’s bundled at no extra cost.
+For most use cases, no — and its successor still isn’t, for pure artistry.
+Midjourney produces higher-quality images with more artistic control, higher resolution, and greater stylistic range.
+Where DALL-E 3 had an edge was prompt understanding — you could describe scenes in natural language without learning prompt-engineering syntax — and that strength carries over to GPT Image 2.
+OpenAI’s image generation is also more convenient if you already pay for ChatGPT Plus, since it’s bundled at no extra cost.
 But if image quality is your priority, Midjourney (starting at $10/month) or FLUX are better choices.

-Do I own the images DALL-E 3 creates?
+Do I own the images these models create?

 Yes.
-OpenAI grants full commercial usage rights for all images generated through DALL-E 3 and GPT Image 1.5.
+OpenAI grants full commercial usage rights for all images generated through its image models — DALL-E 3 historically, and GPT Image 2 today.
 You can use them for business purposes, sell them, include them in client work, or use them in marketing materials — no additional license required.
 This applies to images generated through ChatGPT, the API, and Microsoft Copilot.
-The same commercial rights carry over to GPT Image 1.5 after the transition.

 DALL-E 3 was great.
 In 2024, it was the consumer image generator.
-But it’s 2026 now, and the world has moved on.
+But it’s mid-2026 now, and the world has moved on — including OpenAI, which retired DALL-E entirely on May 12, 2026.

-- Midjourney — if you’re a designer or artist
+• Midjourney — if you’re a designer or artist who wants the best aesthetic quality

-- ChatGPT Plus — if you want a general AI tool that also generates images
+• ChatGPT Plus — if you want a general AI tool that also generates strong images via GPT Image 2

 See Also